maqboolahmed24/file_sharing/readme.txt

 Click the 'Send' button.
 If everything is set up correctly, you should receive a response indicating the file was uploaded successfully.
 }

+date: 3feb24
+changed some ui for user and fixed download functionality by changing the port address from 3000 to 5000 and some minor changes in the server.js